jimratliff/GenoMac-user/README.md

 [^apps_that_launch_at_login]: See `scripts/settings/set_apps_to_launch_at_login.sh`.

 #### Dotfiles
+Note, in particular, the following non-exhaustive list of particular settings scattered among the dotfiles:
+- 1Password
+  - `stow_directory/1password/.config/1Password/ssh/agent.toml` specifies that the keys only from the 'Dev' vault are accessible to the 1Password SSH Agent
+- BetterTouchTool
+  - `stow_directory/BetterTouchTool/.config/BetterTouchTool/Default_preset.json` provides customized settings for [BetterTouchTool](https://folivora.ai/) to all users and Macs.[^POINTING_BTT_TO_DOTFILE]
+- Git
+  - `stow_directory/git/.config/git/git_ignore_global` specifies a default, global .gitignore file
+  - `stow_directory/git/.config/git/config`
+    - Typically, this file is where your name and email for commits *could* be entered, but GenoMac-user does things differently.[^GIT_CONFIG_USER_IS_INCLUDED]
+    - Specifies `rebase = true`, `autostash = true`, and `editor = bbedit`
+- Homebrew
+  - `stow_directory/homebrew/.config/homebrew/brew.env` specifies that Homebrew should install apps so that they will not be quarantined on first use (`HOMEBREW_CASK_OPTS=--no-quarantine`)
+- Starship
+  - `stow_directory/starship/.config/starship.toml` defines a highly opinionated, two-line shell prompt using [Starship](https://starship.rs/).
+It relies on a Nerd Font being installed, which is satisfied by GenoMac-system
+- Zed
+  - `stow_directory/zed/.config/zed/settings.json` provides the settings for the [Zed editor](https://zed.dev/)
+- zsh
+  - `stow_directory/zsh/.config/zsh/.zshenv` defines `XDG_CONFIG_HOME` to be `~/.config`.
+Many other Linux-y programs will respect that value and place their own configuration files in `~/.config`.
+  - `stow_directory/zsh/.config/zsh/.zsh_aliases` defines numerous *aliases*, many of which depend on particular programmed that were installed by GenoMac-system.
+For example, `alias ls="eza"` and `alias cat="bat"`.

+[^GIT_CONFIG_USER_IS_INCLUDED]: To avoid hardwiring any particular user name and email address into this repo, `stow_directory/git/.config/git/config` (a) supplies the dummy values “Default User” and “default@example.com”, respectively, and (b) ends with an `[include]` that references the overriding file `~/.config/genomac-user/git/gitconfig-personal`, which exists outside the local clone.
+That `gitconfig-personal` file is written by the Hypervisor, using a name and email address supplied by the user running the Hypervisor.
+(This assumes the user either (a) answers 'y' to “Will this user want to SSH authenticate GitHub using 1Password?” or (b) answers 'y' to “Will this user want to make commits on GitHub?,” which is asked if the answer to the 1Password question is 'n'.)

+[^POINTING_BTT_TO_DOTFILE]: BetterTouchTool must be instructed, by a `defaults write` command, to refer to that dotfile to obtain its settings.
+See [Andreas Hegenberg’s answer](https://community.folivora.ai/t/syncing-the-config-in-git/34840) to “Syncing the config in Git.”
+This instruction is taken care of by the Hypervisor; see `scripts/settings/set_bettertouchtool_settings.sh`.

+GNU Stow, guided by the directory structure of `stow_directory`, creates symlinks near the root of the user’s directory to make it appear like the supplied dotfiles are located when various programs expect them to be, e.g., in `~/.config`.[^STOW_DIR_METHOD]

+[^STOW_DIR_METHOD]: `stow_directory` is structured such that, for each package, the structure of the directory corresponding to that package mimics where the symlinks pointing to these files will reside relative to the user’s $HOME directory.
+(E.g., `stow_directory/git/.config/git/conf` is the target of a symlink at `~/.config/git/conf`.)
+Jake Wiesler’s “[Manage Your Dotfiles Like a Superhero](https://www.jakewiesler.com/blog/managing-dotfiles),” September 20, 2021, has the best explanation of this I’ve ever seen.

 ## Quick-reference cheat sheet for occasional maintenance
 If you’re beginning the user-scoped configuration of a particular user on this Mac, go directly to this section: [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user).